Ceesaxp/year-grid-calendar/README.md

 # Year Grid Calendar Generator

 A Python tool to generate beautiful A1-sized yearly calendar PDFs with customizable fonts, titles, and events.
+Geat for putting up on the wall and then scribbling in your important and not-so-much life events for a retrospective ath the end of the year!

 ## Features